basil08/jekyll-now/watchlog.md

 ---
-layout: post
+layout: page
-title: Movies I watched in 2020
+title: Watchlog 2020
-author: Basil Labib
+permalink: /watchlog
 ---

 Ok, I admit my defeat!
 Inspite of promising myself that I would focus solely on JEE preparation and academics in general, I have given into my temptation and desire.
 (When I now introspect, I realize I have wasted a lot of time doing everything except academics.)